Indonesia finds black box from crashed Russian Sukhoi

-The aircraft crashed on May 9 on the slopes of a dormant volcano about 40 miles south of Jakarta.
+The aircraft crashed on May 9 on the slopes of a dormant volcano about 40 miles (64 km) south of Jakarta.

 Those on the flight to show off the passenger jet unveiled in 2007 as part of a drive to restore pride in Russia's aviation industry included Indonesian businessmen, Russian embassy officials and journalists.